- Model inference calls as

 Authenticate the SDK & initialize the tracer

-• (optional) session_name: The name of the session, defaults to the main module name.
+session_name: A custom name for your agent session.
+Defaults to the main module name.

 3